ujnccs/ujnccs.github.io/_pages/about.md

 For more info
 ------
-More info or questions about our group can contact at ist.ujn@gmail.com.
+More info or questions about our group, please contact at ist.ujn@gmail.com.